calint/arduino-sketches/esp32dev/game/objects/README.md

 * `game_object` extends class `object` defined in `engine.hpp`
 * contains attributes and behavior common to most objects
-* provides overridable functions for custom logic of every step in the game loop
+* provides overridable functions for custom logic at every step in the game loop

 ## attributes